nautilus-cyberneering/testing-in-rust/docs/testing-apis-in-rust.md

 }
 ```

-That was the first version, and we changed but before explaining the latest version, we want to explain why we needed to change it.
+That was the first version, and we changed it but before explaining the latest version, we want to explain why we needed to change it.

 ## ConnectionRefused error